-ABSTRACT: Public Private Partnership (PPP) arrangements are rapidly becoming the preferred way to provide public services in many countries (Jin and Doloi, 2008), due to the rapid social and economic growth, a massive demand for investment in infrastructure has been witnessed in many countries (The World Bank, 2008).Risk allocation in PPP is claimed to be capability driven because the party possessing the best capability of management with respect to a particular risk has the best opportunity to reduce the likelihood and control of the consequences of the risk if it materializes.
-But, it was established from literature that risk management commitment is an important factor to consider when allocating risk in PPP.
-The research have identified the determinant of risk management capabilities and commitments of construction organizations and assessed the level of importance of the risk management capability and commitment determinants for a successful risk allocation.
+ABSTRACT: The need for massive development, rapid and social economic growth in many countries to improve their infrastructure and pressure to change the standard model of public procurement and also concerns of the government about its level of debt brought about Public Private Partnership (PPP).
+Risk allocation in PPP is claimed to be capability driven because the party possessing the best capability of management with respect to a particular risk has the best opportunity to reduce the likelihood and control of the consequences of the risk if it materializes.
+But, it established from literature that risk was management commitment is an important factor to consider when allocating risk in PPP.
+The research aimed at developing risk allocation strategies that incorporate both organizational risk management capabilities and commitments for PPP projects by identifying the determinant of risk management capabilities and commitments of construction organizations, assessing the level of importance of the risk management capability and commitment determinants for a successful risk allocation and developing risk allocation strategies that incorporate risk management capabilities and commitments.
 The research adopted quantitative research methodology; questionnaires distributed in Abuja and literature review were used to collect data.
 Data was analyzed using descriptive statistical tools.

-The research found eleven (11) RM capability determinants and three (3) RM commitment determinants which were assessed for all the five (5) risk allocation strategies and the most important of them were sorted out.
-The research recommended that when allocating risk in PPP consideration shouldn't just be the organization that is capable but also commitment to manage the risk.
+The research found eleven (11) RM capability determinants and three (3) RM commitment determinants which were assessed for all the five

+(5) risk allocation strategies and the most important of them were mapped together, and used to develop risk allocation strategies that incorporate organizational risk management capability and commitment.
+The research recommended that when allocating risk in PPP consideration shouldn't just be the organization that is capable but also committed to manage the risk.